MaskoFortwana/CyberArk-WebConnect/DEPLOYMENT.md

 Self-contained executables may trigger antivirus warnings.
 To prevent this:

 1. **Code Signing**: Sign the executable with a trusted certificate
-2. **Whitelist**: Add ChromeConnect to antivirus exclusions
+2. **Whitelist**: Add WebConnect to antivirus exclusions
 3. **Reputation**: Submit to antivirus vendors for reputation building

 ### Network Security

-ChromeConnect requires:
+WebConnect requires:
 - **Outbound HTTPS** access for WebDriver downloads
 - **Access to target login URLs**
 - **Chrome browser permissions** for automation